kdipetri/ArduinoTemperature/README.md

 Code to monitor temperature with ArduinoUno

 # Setup
+* Can readout 5 thermistors at once, two options for each voltage divider
+    - 10k Thermistor connected in series with 10k resistor
-* 5k Thermistor is connected in series with 4.7k resistor (voltage divider)
+    - 5k Thermistor is connected in series with 4.7k resistor
 * 5V applied across resistors
 * Resistance of thermistor can be measured with analog pin of Arduino (ADC)
 * Resistance is convered to a temperature measurement